Protesters crowd into streets, parks and plazas at anti-Trump 'No Kings' demonstrations across US

-PHILADELPHIA (AP) — Demonstrators crowded into streets, parks and plazas across the U.S. on Saturday to protest President Donald Trump before a Washington military parade marking the Army's 250th anniversary that coincides with the president's birthday.
+PHILADELPHIA (AP) — Demonstrators crowded into streets, parks and plazas across the U.S. on Saturday to protest President Donald Trump, mixing anti-authoritarian messages with support for immigrants and calls to protect democracy.

+Governors across the U.S. urged calm and vowed no tolerance for violence, while some mobilized the National Guard ahead of marchers gathering in major downtowns and small towns.
+Through midday, confrontations were isolated.

+Atlanta's 5,000-capacity "No Kings" rally quickly reached its limit, with thousands more demonstrators gathered outside barriers to hear speakers in front of the state Capitol.
+Huge crowds marched in New York, Denver, Chicago, Houston and Los Angeles, some behind "no kings" banners.

 “So what do you say, Philly?”
 Democratic U.S. Rep. Jamie Raskin of Maryland shouted to the crowd.
 “Are you ready to fight back?
 Do you want a gangster state or do you want free speech in America?”

+Trump was in Washington for a military parade marking the Army's 250th anniversary that coincides with the president's birthday.
+There, a massive demonstration toured the city's streets, led by a banner reading, "Trump must go now."

+In Charlotte, demonstrators trying to march through downtown briefly faced off with police forming a barricade with their bicycles, chanting “let us walk," while law enforcement in northern Atlanta deployed tear gas to divert several hundred protesters heading toward Interstate 285.
+A journalist was seen being detained by officers and police helicopters flew above the crowd.

-In some places, organizers handed out little American flags while other demonstrators brought larger versions to wave amid signs that ranged from pro-democracy and immigrant-rights messages to a variety of anti-Trump sentiments.
+In some places, organizers handed out little American flags while others flew their flags upside down in a sign of

-In Los Angeles, thousands gathered in front of City Hall, hundreds gathered on the lawn in front of Mississippi's state Capitol and marchers in downtown Little Rock walked across a bridge over the Arkansas River.

-Protests were planned in nearly 2,000 locations across the country, from city blocks and small towns to courthouse steps and community parks, organizers said, but no events are scheduled in Washington, D.C., where the military parade will take place in the evening.

 The demonstrations come on the heels of protests that flared up across the country over federal immigration enforcement raids that began last week and Trump ordering the National Guard and Marines to Los Angeles, where protesters blocked a freeway and set cars on fire.